- 6 bacon strips, diced

 - Hot cooked noodles, optional

-- Add mushrooms and wine.
-Combine flour and water until smooth; gradually stir into slow cooker.
+- Add mushrooms and wine or broth.
+Combine flour and water until smooth; stir into slow cooker.
 Cover and cook on high for 30-45 minutes or until thickened.
 Discard bay leaf.
-Serve with noodles if desired.
+Serve over noodles if desired.
 Yield: 8 servings.

 Reviews forSlow Cooker Beef Burgundy